 It had been a few months of you coming over to my house for tutoring.
 I had looked forward to every session with you.
 Immediately it felt like things were back to how they were supposed to be.
 The two of us, hanging out, laughing and joking, and most importantly being friends.

 Even after your grade went up in chemistry, you’d still come over.
 That was amazing to me.
 It made me feel like we could still be friends, even after you would stop the tutoring.
-When you didn’t have debate or soccer practice you still want to be bothered with me.
+When you didn’t have debate or soccer practice you still wanted to be bothered with me.
 I thought you’d be through since you’d gotten everything you could but I guess you didn’t.
 You still had some plans, didn’t you?

 Thursday, a few weeks before prom, you came over in a huff, banging on my front door like a deranged person.

 “Raraya!”
 You screamed from the top of your lungs.

 I ran to the door as fast as I could manage.
 My parents were trying to put my little sisters down for the night.